IN

 Examples

-The following pipeline shows the path environment variable parsed into its individual values.
+1. The following pipeline calls the user-written stage: splitpath.rex to split the path environment variable into its individual path values.

 output: